 Gardens in Pembrokeshire

-The National Trust’s Colby Woodland garden near Amroth is set in a tranquil secret valley.
-Spring brings carpets of bluebells, crocuses, and daffodils.
+The National Trust’s Colby Woodland garden near Amroth in spring brings carpets of bluebells, crocuses, and daffodils.

 The 40-acre woodland garden at Picton Castle some of the largest and oldest trees in west Wales that blend with unusual woodland shrubs from all corners of the world.

 Upton Castle Gardens are several gardens in one.
 A walled garden, a formal rose garden all surrounded by an arboretum of rare trees planted in the 1920’s and 30’s.